mindspore-ai/docs/docs/federated/docs/source_en/secure_vertical_federated_learning_with_DP.md

 ## Quick Experience

-We use the single-thread case in [Wide&Deep Vertical Federated Learning Case](https://gitee.com/mindspore/federated/tree/master/example/splitnn_criteo) as an example of how to add label dp to a vertical federated model protection.
+We use the local case in [Wide&Deep Vertical Federated Learning Case](https://gitee.com/mindspore/federated/tree/master/example/splitnn_criteo) as an example of how to add label dp to a vertical federated model protection.

 ### Front-End Needs

 The following operations can all be found in the [Wide&Deep Vertical Federated Learning Case](https://gitee.com/mindspore/federated/tree/master/example/splitnn_criteo).

-1. To install MindSpore 1.8.1 or its higher version in Python environment, please refer to [MindSpore official website installation guide](https://www.mindspore.cn/install).
+1. Install MindSpore 1.8.1 or its higher version, please refer to [MindSpore official website installation guide](https://www.mindspore.cn/install).
 2. Install MindSpore Federated and the Python libraries which the MindSpore Federated depends on.
 3. Prepare the criteo dataset.